NuGet/docs.microsoft.com-nuget/docs/api/package-publish-resource.md

 If the package already has deprecation details matching the request body, the request still succeeds.

-To mark a package as deprecated, set one or more of `isLegacy`, `hasCriticalBugs`, or `isOther` (generally called deprecation statuses) to `true`.
-To undeprecate a package (i.e. remove deprecation details), exclude the deprecation status booleans from the request body allowing them to default to `false`.
-You can explicitly set all of the deprecation status booleans to false but this to undeprecate but this approach may not be forward compatible.
+To mark a package as deprecated, set one or more of `isLegacy`, `hasCriticalBugs`, or `isOther` (generally called deprecation statuses or deprecation reasons) to `true`.
+To undeprecate a package (i.e. remove deprecation details), exclude all of the deprecation status booleans from the request body allowing them to default to `false`.

+A request body with only the required `versions` property will remove any deprecation information from all specified versions, since the deprecation status (reason) booleans default to `false`.

+You can mark the versions as unlisted at the same time by including the `listedVerb` property set to the `Unlist` string.

 For more information on the user experience of package deprecation, see [deprecating packages](../nuget-org/Deprecate-packages.md).